 On the screenshot below, you can see a Brave tab colored in black for dribbble.com.

 Brave’s options can be found on the Preferences page at

 Hands down, Vivaldi is the most customizable.
 Even though Opera shares some design elements with Vivaldi, Vivaldi still comes off better.
 There are highly customizable tab positioning options in its Tab settings, you can go crazy with multiple tabs using tab stacking, and the themes are actually themes that affect the colors of the UI, not just the background image of the new tabs.

 The “Settings” window (at URL

 vivaldi://settings/) is also neatly designed and organized in Vivaldi, which makes it much easier to find a setting than in any other browser.

-As I mentioned before, Opera has an in-built adblocker which is one of the main reason why it’s so fast.
+As I mentioned before, Opera has an in-built adblocker which is one of the main reasons why it’s so fast.
 But, it also protects you from adware, pop-ups, and trackers.
 Opera also has a feature that’ll easily pull you its way—free VPN.

 If you live outside the US you know the struggle for Netflix and such services.
-VPN solves problem like that and provides an extra layer of security.
+VPN solves problems like that and provides an extra layer of security.
 Usually, you’ll have to go through the hassle of researching and finding a trusted VPN service.
 Opera is a name well-known and trusted for years, so imagine how great it is to have a free VPN service through their servers.

 Though Opera and Brave might seem to be on equal footing in terms of security, I’d say Brave trumps in this category.